jnozzi/cocoadev.com/markdown/RetainReleaseTips.md

 for (...50 times...) {
-  blah = General/[[NSString alloc] initWithString: ...];
+  blah = [[NSString alloc] initWithString: ...];
   // do stuff with blah
   [blah release];
 }

-This will avoid (essentially) adding 50 items to a     General/NSMutableArray and then going through them and sending     [object release] to each one when the General/AutoreleasePool is freed.
+This will avoid (essentially) adding 50 items to a     NSMutableArray and then going through them and sending     [object release] to each one when the AutoreleasePool is freed.
 Not to mention the extra memory used by those 50 strings.

 *Note also that if you find yourself allocating and releasing 50 objects in quick succession in a loop such as this, it may be worth finding ways of reusing a single object instead - it all depends on what you are doing with the objects.
 If the strings above were being retained by some other section of code for use later, retain-release would be the appropriate construction.
 If they were not, you could consider using a single mutable string instead, saving the needless creation/deletion.*